cbeneke/hcloud-fip-controller/README.md

 ## config.json fields

-Valid fields in the config.json file and their respective ENV variable are
+Valid fields in the config.json file and their respective ENV variables are

 ```json
 {